Getting Started with autoharp

 Checking Rmd Structure

-For R Markdown submissions, verify that required sections and chunks are present:
+For R Markdown submissions, verify that the file is a valid Rmd:

-# Check that the submitted Rmd has the required sections
+# Check that the submitted file is a valid Rmd

 print(rmd_check)Interactive Grading with Shiny Apps